 Traditional Cravat – did you know that Croatia invented the tie?
 Now, you know!
 Tie here is more than a decoration or an accessory and carries a historical value.
 The country even celebrates International Cravat Day on 18 October.
 Therefore, the tie is one of the most traditional Croatian souvenirs you can bring home.

 Licitar Heart – this wooden red heart adorned with colorful designs is one of Croatia’s best souvenirs to gift to your sweetheart on special occasions.
-In the old days, Licitar was made from a honey dough in Croatian handicraft families and was similar to gingerbread.
+In the old days, Licitar was made from honey dough in Croatian handicraft families and is similar to gingerbread.
 The young men would give Licitar Hearts to women to show their affection.
 Today, Croats use small-sized Licitar Hearts as a Christmas Tree decoration.

 Olive Oil – locally made olive oil from native trees makes a perfect Croatian souvenir for anyone who loves cooking.

 Rakija – the traditional spirit of Croatia is another great alternative to bring a piece of your Croatian holiday back home.
 There are plenty of flavors to choose from.